-Direct layer 2 communication between stations attached to a Virtual Bridged Local Area Network is usually supported by a single VLAN.
-Pairs of VLANs, using the same spanning tree and shared VLAN learning †1, are occasionally used to segregate traffic and provide high end scalability †2.
-This note explains how to use shared VLAN learning for a set of VLANs running over different trees, thus providing shortest paths between a number of bridges, with a bi-section bandwidth that is not limited to the number of links that can be trunked between two switches †3.
-This use of shared learning does require the use of the same FID by VLANs allocated to different spanning trees †4, but otherwise conforms to the .1Q specification for existing SVL/IVL bridges, and is likely to be supported by their frame forwarding hardware †5.
-Sets of bridges providing MSST shortest paths can form part of a network that supports the more conventional IVL and SVL uses of VLANs, though all bridges have to use a slightly modified version of MSTP if the shortest paths between MSST bridges lie outside their transitive closure.
-Further development of an MSTP like protocol may be desirable, depending on the applications for MSST.
+Direct layer 2 communication between stations attached to a Virtual Bridged Local Area Network is usually supported by a single VLAN using a single VLAN Identifier (VID) in each tagged frame.
+Pairs of VIDs, using the same spanning tree and shared VLAN learning †1, are occasionally used to segregate traffic and provide high end scalability †2.
+This note†3 explains how to use shared VLAN learning for frames allocated to different trees, thus providing shortest paths between a number of bridges, with a bi-section bandwidth not limited to the links that can be trunked between two switches †4.
+This use of shared learning does require the use of the same FID by VIDs allocated to different spanning trees †5, but otherwise conforms to the .1Q specification for existing SVL/IVL bridges, and is likely to be supported by their frame forwarding hardware †6.
+Sets of bridges providing shortest paths can form part of a network that supports the more conventional uses of VLANs, though all bridges within the transitive closure of multiple tree shortest paths have to use a slightly modified version of MSTP.
+Further development of an MSTP like protocol may be desirable, depending on the applications for shortest path bridging.